yegor256/blog/_posts/2014/nov/2014-11-24-principles-of-bug-tracking.md

 at that point B. So it's obvious that you have to explain where these points A and B are.
 It is highly desirable if you can explain how to get there &mdash;
 how to reproduce a problem and how to fix it.

+{% quote Your job, as a ticket reporter, is to draw that line from point A to point B %}

 Even when you have a question, you should also follow that format.
 If you have a question, it means the project documentation is not sufficient